profile

 Screenshot of a social media post with text and photos of the incident scene.
 Full text of the social media post follows in the newsletter.

-creenshot of a social media post with text and three images of a collision between a pickup truck and school bus.
-Full text follows in the newsletter.
+Screenshot of a social media post with text and photo of the incident scene with a dark column of smoke towering over a brick house with a ladder truck in the foreground.
+Full text of the social media post follows in the newsletter.